Steve Bartek: Other work

 Steve Bartek did horn arrangements for Avenged Sevenfold's song "A Little Piece of Heaven" as well as for John Hiatt's "Little Head".
 He produced Raya Yarbrough's eponymous album and arranged strings for the song "Early Autumn".
 He also did a string arrangement for Ricky Martin's "Vuelve".

 Bartek played the acoustic guitar on the Bangles cover of "A Hazy Shade of Winter" on the Rick Rubin arranged soundtrack for the 1987 film "Less Than Zero".

-Bartek plays guitar for the TV series Battlestar Galactica, Trauma and Walking Dead.
+Bartek played guitar for the TV series Battlestar Galactica, Trauma and Walking Dead.

 Bartek also contributed music to both the ride queue and exit of Disneyland's short-lived Rocket Rods attraction in 1998, including a synthesizer arrangement of Steppenwolf's "Born to Be Wild" and "World of Creativity (Magic Highways of Tomorrow)", the latter being a radical re-arrangement of "Detroit", a song originally written and composed by the Sherman Brothers for the 1967 Disney film, The Happiest Millionaire.

-Bartek is an admirer of composer Raymond Scott, and in 2012, he worked with Ego Plum in arranging a live tribute show held at the Walt Disney Concert Hall's REDCAT entitled "Machine Man: The Musical Mayhem of Raymond Scott".
+Bartek, in 2012, worked with Ego Plum in arranging a live tribute show held at the Walt Disney Concert Hall's REDCAT entitled "Machine Man: The Musical Mayhem of Raymond Scott".

 Bartek played guitar on Gerald Casale's 2021 single, "I'm Gonna Pay U Back".

+Since 2006, Bartek has played with other former members of Oingo Boingo in Oingo Boingo Former Members, formerly known as Oingo Boingo Dance Party.